jadecobra/python_tdd_exercises/TYPE_ERROR.md

-# How to solve the TypeError in python
+# Solve the TypeError in python

 We will step through solving a `TypeError` in python using Test Driven Development